Monolake

-Monolake is a German electronic music project, initially consisting of members Gerhard Behles and Robert Henke, Monolake is now perpetuated by Henke while Behles focuses on running music software company Ableton, which they founded in 1999 together with Bernd Roggendorf.
-From 2004, Torsten Pröfrock became a member of Monolake.
+Monolake is a German electronic music project founded in 1995, initially consisting of members Gerhard Behles and Robert Henke.
+Monolake is now being perpetuated by Henke while Behles has focused on running the music software company Ableton, which they founded in 1999 together with Bernd Roggendorf.
+In 2004, Torsten Pröfrock became a member of the project.

+Monolake is now perpetuated by Henke alone.

-Monolake's minimal, dub-influenced techno helped establish the sound of the Chain Reaction label, also located in Berlin, subsequently using their own [ml/i] (Monolake / Imbalance Computer Music) label for the group's output.
-Both current members have solo projects, with Henke releasing under his own name and Pröfrock as "T++" and "Various Artists."
+Monolake's minimal, dub-influenced techno helped establish the sound of the Chain Reaction label, also located in Berlin, which subsequently used their own [ml/i] (Monolake / Imbalance Computer Music) label for the group's output.
+Both current members of Monolake have their own solo projects, with Henke releasing under his own name and Pröfrock as "T++" and "Various Artists."

-In 2008, T++ followed Ricardo Villalobos in bridging the gap between minimal techno and dubstep, by remixing Shackleton's Death Is Not Final for the Skull Disco label.
+In 2008, T++ followed Ricardo Villalobos in bridging the gap between minimal techno and dubstep by remixing Shackleton's Death Is Not Final for the Skull Disco label.

-In 2009, Robert Henke appeared in the electronic music documentary, Speaking In Code, which presented the completion of the Monodeck.
+In 2009, Henke appeared in the electronic music documentary Speaking In Code, which presented the completion of the Monodeck.
 As of 2012, Henke has been designing a new form of live show syncing surround-sound audio stems with visual loops, allowing for improvisation.

 Monolake is named after Mono Lake, which is east of the Sierra Nevada in California.